Rental Market Reels: Bank of England’s Inflation Battle and the Rising Tide of Rents in Great Britain

 In the late 1980s, the rental market was less developed and less integral to the housing sector than it is now.
 The concept of buy-to-let mortgages, which has since revolutionised property investment, was yet to be introduced.
 This meant that private landlords with limited portfolios primarily dominated the market, and the availability of rental properties was comparatively scarce.

 The advent of buy-to-let mortgages in the early 1990s heralded a new era for the rental market.
 This innovative financial product opened the gates for a broader range of investors to enter the property market, significantly increasing the supply of rental properties.
 It democratised property investment, allowing individuals to invest in rental properties through leveraged financing.
-As a result, the rental market began to expand rapidly in terms of the number of available properties and the diversity of landlords.
+As a result, the UK rental market began to expand rapidly in terms of the number of available properties and the diversity of landlords.

 This evolution fundamentally transformed the rental landscape.
 Where once it was a niche sector with limited impact on the broader housing market, it has become a pivotal component, influencing and being influenced by broader economic trends.
 The introduction of buy-to-let mortgages created a more dynamic and competitive market, fostering growth but also introducing new vulnerabilities, particularly in relation to interest rate fluctuations.